securitytxt/security-txt/draft-foudil-securitytxt.md

 The presence of a security.txt file can be interpreted by researchers as providing permission to do security testing against that asset.
 This can lead to increased testing against an organization by researchers.
-On the other hand, a decision not to publish a security.txt file, can be interpreted by the organization operating that website to be a way to signal to researchers that permission to test that particular site or project is denied.
+On the other hand, a decision not to publish a security.txt file can be interpreted by the organization operating that website to be a way to signal to researchers that permission to test that particular site or project is denied.
 This can lead to pushback against researchers reporting security issues to that organization.